 The base unit of Polyphem are a heliostat field, the solar receiver and the gas turbine, which generates electrical energy but also provides (clean) exhaust heat (about 500°C).
 This heat can be stored in a thermal energy storage (TES) and/or used for other applications (heating, cooling, steam generation, desalination).
 The overall setup can easily be tailored to the respective application.
 A representative example is a hotel that needs electrical power and air conditioning at daytime and some electrical energy for night time.
 The energy storage for night time is based on thermal heat that is transferred to electricity by using proven ORC technology (commercially available).
 If needed, thermal heat can also be used for water treatment by using commercially available units.

-To match with these requirements, in advance to the H2020 project Polyphem, KAEFER has acquired a micro gas turbine from the aviation sector with relevant capacity and external combustion chamber to check its suitability for CSP application.
+To match with these requirements, in advance to the H2020 project Polyphem, KAEFER has acquired a micro gas turbine (picture below) from the aviation sector with relevant capacity and external combustion chamber to check its suitability for CSP application.
 In course of these investigations extensive tests have been carried out to find out limiting factors such as pressure losses within the solar receiver/heat recovery system and general performance data.
 The turbine to be finally used for Polyphem will be composed by state-of-the-art components but with similar performance data.
 The choice of these components considers the results of above investigations.

 The name Polyphem was coined by Andreas Pöppinghaus, Head of Corporate Competence Centers, who looks back to many years of working with gas turbines and who initiated this program at KAEFER.
 The Polyphemus is a giant Cyclops in the Greek mythology that reminds, due to its one-eyed head, to solar towers that carry the solar receiver.